 Attendance is crucial, particularly since the material builds

-If four or more classes are missed, no credit will be given.
+- If more than four classes are missed, no credit will be given.

-Tango is a close contact activity - personal hygiene matters.
+Tango is a close contact activity, so personal hygiene matters :

 The right sort of shoes are also important,

 namely ones that are comfortable to walk in,